Children in the workplace FAQs

 It is not uncommon for first year undergraduate students to be under 18 years of age due to differential progression rates through primary and secondary schooling.
 Course coordinators need to give consideration to the age of the enrolled students when planning course components or related activities that are likely to involve under-age students.

-Any courses that are targeted at or predominantly contain students under the age of 18 must adhere to the requirements of the University of Adelaide Pre-employment Screening Procedure and Child Safe Environment Policy.
+Any courses that are targeted at or predominantly contain students under the age of 18 must adhere to the requirements of the University’s Employment Screening Procedure and Safe Environments for Children and Vulnerable People Policy.

-It would be good practice for courses that may incidentally contain some under-age students to adhere to the requirements of the University of Adelaide Pre-employment Screening Procedure and Safe environments for children and vulnerable people Policy where the course may involve either overnight activities or activities that may involve a lecturer/tutor/demonstrator/guide/mentor being alone with an underage student.
+It would be good practice for courses that may incidentally contain some under-age students, to adhere to the requirements of the University’s Employment Screening Procedure and Safe Environments for Children and Vulnerable People Policy, where the course may involve either overnight activities or activities that may involve a lecturer/tutor/demonstrator/guide/mentor being alone with an under-age student.

 Due consideration should be given to the level of supervision required for any hazardous activities that under-age students may be required to undertake to fulfil the requirements of their course.

 What considerations need to be given to scenarios where children are involved in outreach, engagement or marketing activity at the University?

-The University will often run activities for, or designed to attract, school aged students to engage with the University.
-Where these activities are undertaken within a University workplace the organising staff or volunteers must be mindful of the hazards associated with any activity and give due consideration to controls to prevent children from injuring themselves.
+The University will often run activities for, or designed to, attract school aged students to engage with the University.
+Where these activities are undertaken within the University’s workplace, the organising staff or volunteers must be mindful of the hazards associated with any activity and give due consideration to controls to prevent children from injuring themselves.

-Staff that regularly organise for groups of children to attend the University must follow the requirements of the University of Adelaide Pre-employment Screening Procedure and Safe environments for children and vulnerable people Policy.
+Staff that regularly organise for groups of children to attend the University must follow the requirements of the University’s Employment Screening Procedure and Safe Environments for Children and Vulnerable People Policy.

 What considerations need to be given to scenarios where children are participating as subjects in research or teaching activity at the University?